Burmese people in Japan: Migration history

 Since the 1990s, a new wave of Burmese migrants have come to Japan.
 Among their numbers are hundreds of activists who had been active in Burmese democracy movements.
 Initially, the Japanese government refused to recognize any of them as refugees; however, their policy softened after 1998.
 By August 2006, the government had recognized 116 Burmese in Japan as refugees, and given special stay permission to another 139.
 These comprised almost all of the official refugees in Japan, with the exception of a few Afghans and Kurds.
 In August 2010, the Japanese government agreed to accept for resettlement in Japan five families of Karen refugees from Myanmar, numbering 27 people; an additional family of five people chose to decline resettlement in Japan due to the country's high cost of living.
 The refugees had formerly been living at the Mera refugee camp in Thailand, and had been taking resettlement classes held by the International Organization for Migration.

-Takadanobaba in Tokyo is sometimes nicknamed “Little Yangon” which is home to numerous Burmese restaurants, grocery stores, shops, and community organizations serving both the Burmese diaspora and local Japanese citizens.
+Takadanobaba in Tokyo is sometimes nicknamed "Little Yangon" which is home to numerous Burmese restaurants, grocery stores, shops, and community organizations serving both the Burmese diaspora and local Japanese citizens.

-Mingalaba, opened in 1997, is the oldest Burmese restaurant in the area.
+Mingalaba, which opened in 1997, is the oldest Burmese restaurant in the area.
 Local shops such as Mother House cater largely to Burmese residents, offering regional ingredients and clothing.
 Burmese women often help explain traditional products to visitors.